 Staff funded by research or non-GOB funds are to note that the costs for the promotion are borne by the source of funding or grant holder as such, promotion may be contingent on available funds.

 Thank you for your contribution to EBE and the University.

 Sincerely

-Alison Lewis, Professor and Dean: Faculty of Engineering & the Built Environment
+Acting Dean Malibongwe Manono, Assoc Professor and Deputy Dean of UG Studies: Faculty of Engineering & the Built Environment